samanrashidii/mafiabuzz/README.md

   </a>
 </p>

-# Mafiabuzz - v1.0
+# MafiaBuzz - v1.0

-Mafiabuzz is a game application to help people run and play "Mafia Party Game" easily and managable
+MafiaBuzz is a game application to help people run and play "Mafia Party Game" easily and manageable.
+MafiaBuzz has more interesting characters than usual mafia game and can calculate every events happens in game and show the result to the game moderator (God)

 ## Language